This post may contain affiliate links. Please read our disclosure policy.

 - Dried Fruit adds great flavor and texture without changing the batter.

-When a recipe does call for fresh fruit one tip I have found is to toss the fruit in a bit of flour.
+- When a recipe does call for fresh fruit one tip I have found is to toss the fruit in a bit of flour.
 A quarter cup of flour for every 2 cups of fruit should work.
-The theory behind this is that the layer of flour helps keep the fruit from suspended in the batter and not sinking down to the bottom.
+The theory behind this is that the layer of flour helps keep the fruit suspended in the batter instead of sinking down to the bottom.

 Adjust the size

-- Regular: Regular tins require about ⅓-½ cup of batter.
-Standard size muffins usually require 18-22 minutes.
+- Regular: Regular tins require about ⅓-½ cups of batter.
+Standard-size muffins usually require 18-22 minutes.

-- Mega: Jumbo Muffins require about 1 cup of batter.
-Mega muffin can take about 20-24 minutes.
-You can also add about 8-13 more minutes to the time listed in the standard size recipe.
+- Mega: Jumbo muffins require about 1 cup of batter.
+Mega muffins can take about 20-24 minutes.
+Or add about 8-13 more minutes to the time listed in the standard-size recipe.

-Storage: Muffins tend to be moist and so I will place a paper towel at the bottom of the container before adding the muffins.
+STORE.
+Muffins tend to be moist.
+Place a paper towel at the bottom of the container before adding the muffins.
 This will help keep the tops of your muffins from getting moist and sticky.